Pusa V1.0: Unlocking Temporal Control in Pretrained Video Diffusion Models via Vectorized Timestep Adaptation: Experiments

 \subsection{Baseline Comparison}

-As shown in Table \ref{tab:leaderboard}, Pusa, with only 10 inference steps, achieves SOTA performance among open-source models and surpasses its direct baseline, Wan-I2V, which was trained with vastly greater resources.
-Our model obtains a total score of 87.32, outperforming Wan-I2V's 86.86.
-This is achieved despite using less than 1/2500th of the training data ($4K$ vs. $\ge10M$ samples) and 1/200th of the computational budget.

-Notably, Pusa demonstrates superior performance in key I2V metrics, such as I2V Background Consistency (99.24 vs. 96.44) and I2V Subject Consistency (97.64 vs. 96.95), indicating a more faithful adherence to the input image condition.
+As shown in Table \ref{tab:leaderboard}, Pusa, with only 10 inference steps, achieves SOTA-level performance among open-source models.
+This result is also comparable to the result of its direct baseline, Wan-I2V.
+Note that all the baselines are trained with vastly greater resources.
+More specifically, our model obtains a total score of 87.32, outperforming Wan-I2V's 86.86.
+Besides, Pusa demonstrates superior performance in key I2V metrics, such as I2V Background Consistency (99.24 vs. 96.44) and I2V Subject Consistency (97.64 vs. 96.95), indicating a more faithful adherence to the input image condition.
 Furthermore, our model exhibits a higher Dynamic Degree (52.60 vs. 51.38), producing more motion-rich videos while maintaining high Motion Smoothness (98.49 vs. 97.90).
+Hyperparameter studies about Pusa are available in Appendix \ref{appendix:hyperparameter}.